Biden says women dropping out of workforce, closed schools are "national emergency"

 "We thought they had indicated there was a lot more vaccine available," Mr. Biden said.
 "And didn't turn out to be the case.
 So that's why we've ramped up every way we can."

-Dr. Anthony Fauci, Mr. Biden's chief medical adviser, has said that to get herd immunity, 75% of Americans have to be vaccinated.
+Dr. Anthony Fauci, Mr. Biden's chief medical adviser and the top infectious disease doctor in the country, has said that to get herd immunity, 75% of Americans have to be vaccinated.
 At the current rate of 1.3 million vaccines a day, CBS News has calculated 75% of Americans won't be vaccinated until the end of 2021.

 "We can't wait that long," Mr. Biden said.

-In an example of the ramp-up, Mr. Biden said NFL Commissioner Roger Goddell told him the administration could use all 32 stadiums as vaccination sites.
+In an example of the ramp-up, Mr. Biden said NFL Commissioner Roger Goodell told him the administration could use all 32 stadiums as vaccination sites.

 "Are you going to use them, NFL stadiums to vaccinate?"
 O'Donnell asked.